-Cardinal Müller on Amoris Laetitiae: 12 things to know and share
+Cardinal Müller on Amoris Laetitia: 12 Things to Know and Share

 - Whether there can be a conflict between doctrine and personal conscience

-- How Amoris Laetitiae is to be interpreted
+- How Amoris Laetitia is to be interpreted

 - Whether the requirement that divorced and remarried couples who cannot separate for practical reasons must live as brother and sister to receive the sacraments

-- How to resolve the chaos surrounding the different interpretations of Amoris Laetitiae
+- How to resolve the chaos surrounding the different interpretations of Amoris Laetitia

 6) What did Cardinal Müller say on the conflict between doctrine and personal conscience?